-- Record your concerns on CPOMS and staff link to Chris, lan, Laura, Sarah or Tina. - Always record in the child's words no matter how distressing. - Differentiate between fact, opinion, interpretation, observation and allegation.
+- Record your concerns on the school form and give to Chris/Phil. - Always record in the child"s words no matter how distressing. - Differentiate between fact, opinion, interpretation, observation and allegation.
 Opinions should be clearly stated. - Be accurate. - Note down any witnesses or anyone who might collaborate your record. - Record the date, time and add your signature to the record.